Summer College History

 Cornell University began with a revolutionary idea: it aspired, in the words of its founder, Ezra Cornell, to be “an institution where any person can find instruction in any study.”

-Today, almost 150 years after its founding in 1865, Cornell is not only the most academically diverse university in the Ivy League but also one of the world’s leading research universities.
+Today, more than 150 years after its founding in 1865, Cornell is not only the most academically diverse university in the Ivy League but also one of the world’s leading research universities.
 There is really no place quite like Cornell.

 In keeping with its commitment to public service, Cornell was one of the first universities in the nation to invite intellectually curious and talented high school students to campus to enjoy the challenges and opportunities of college life.